demisto/content-docs/docs/integrations/dbot.md

 | Message | Optional message to show an API response.
 For example, `"Not found"`. | Optional |

 ## Reliability Level
-When merging indicators, the reliability of an intelligence-data source influences the reputation of an indicator and the values for indicator fields.
-Integration that outputs a DBotScore object, and hence defines each indicator's reliability, should allow the user to manually configure the default reliability for the created indicator DBotScore.
-This is done by adding a **Source Reliability** parameter to the integration which is later used when creating the object.
+When merging indicators, the reliability of an intelligence-data source impacts the reputation of an indicator and the values assigned to indicator fields.
+Integration that outputs a DBotScore object, and hence defines each indicator's reliability, should allow the user to manually configure the default reliability for the generated indicator's DBotScore.

-**NOTE:** The values are case sensitive.
+To achieve this, a **Source Reliability** (named `integration_reliability`) parameter has to be implemented in the YAML file.
+This parameter is later used to determine the reliability level when creating the DBotScore object.

+### Example of Implementing a Reliability Parameter (in an integration's YAML file)
 ```
+- name: integration_reliability
+  display: Source Reliability
+  additionalinfo: Reliability of the source providing the intelligence data.
+  defaultvalue: C - Fairly reliable
+  options:
-  A+ - 3rd party enrichment
+  - A+ - 3rd party enrichment
-  A - Completely reliable
+  - A - Completely reliable
-  B - Usually reliable
+  - B - Usually reliable
-  C - Fairly reliable
+  - C - Fairly reliable
-  D - Not usually reliable
+  - D - Not usually reliable
-  E - Unreliable
+  - E - Unreliable
-  F - Reliability cannot be judged
+  - F - Reliability cannot be judged
+  required: true
+  type: 15
  ```
+ **NOTE:** The values are case sensitive.

 ## Score Types
 Dbot uses an integer to represent the reputation of an indicator.